neverware-mirrors/bind9/doc/dnssec-guide/validation.rst

 After step #12, the validating resolver takes the DNSKEY received and compares it to the key or keys it has configured, to decide whether the received key can be trusted.
-We talk about these locally configured keys, or trust anchors, in :ref:`trust_anchors`.
+We talk about these locally configured keys, or trust anchors, in :ref:`trust_anchors_description`.

 With DNSSEC, every response includes not just the answer, but a digital signature (RRSIG) as well, so the